AshStanton/content-ops-starter/content/pages/index.md

         subtitle: >-
           Maximize Your Ad Campaign Performance with Our Expert Audit & Optimization
-        text: >-
+        text: >+
-          We will review current ad campaigns on your platforms and identify areas for improvement, run you a competitor analysis to assess competitors' ads and strategies to provide insights and suggest new optimisation strategies.
+          *   **Comprehensive Campaign Audit**: We review your current ad campaigns and performance metrics, identifying areas for improvement.

-          Tech Apptitude will then walk you through our findings and guide you on how to implement them.
+          *   **Competitor Insights**: We analyze your competitors' ad strategies, uncovering insights you can leverage to outperform them.

+          *   **Actionable Optimization Plan**: A tailored strategy to refine ad targeting, improve creative, adjust bids, and maximize your ROI.

+          *   **Step-by-Step Implementation Guidance**: We provide clear instructions on how to apply optimization strategies for your ads.

+          *   **Follow-Up Monitoring**: One month of post-optimization monitoring to ensure continued performance and fine-tuning as needed.

         image:
           altText: Featured icon two
           elementId: ''